 Acts 18: 1-17 tells the story of Paul at Corinth.
 It was a fruitful time for him, but it was also a stressful time, with much opposition.
 Verses 9 and 10 tell us, “Then the Lord spoke to Paul in the night by a vision, ‘Do not be afraid, but speak and do not be silent, for I am with you, and no man shall set upon you to hurt you: for I have much people in this city.'”
 In this non-symbolic dream (once again, a “night vision”), God encouraged Paul by letting him know he would be unhurt, so that he would not run out of town.
 He also encouraged him to be bold, and assured him that there would be a good harvest.

 Acts 27 records the story of the shipwreck Paul endured on his way to Rome as a prisoner.
-Again, in verses 22-26 he had a vision during the night (probably a dream, although it is not specifically stated that way), which was meant to encourage him and the other people on the boat.
+Again, in verses 22-26 he had a vision during the night, which was meant to encourage him and the other people on the boat.
 It also was very specific about how events would play out.
 He relayed the information to the others on board: “And now, I exhort you to cheer up, for there shall be no loss of any man’s life among you, but the ship will be lost.
 For there stood by me this night the angel of God, whose I am and whom I serve, saying, ‘Do not fear, Paul.
 You must be brought before Caesar, and God has given you all them who are sailing with you.’
 Wherefore, sirs, cheer up!
 For I believe God, that it shall be even as it was told me.
 However, we must be cast upon a certain island.”

 Here we see that God wanted to give Paul hope and a sense of safety, as well as to reaffirm that God’s plan to get him to Rome would be accomplished.
 Paul apparently had been interceding for the lives of everyone on board to be spared, and God also assured him through the angel that his prayer had been heard.